`

 SMITH AND WESSON (click text for photos)

-1) HIGH CONDITION NICKEL WITH MEDALLION PEARL GRIPS SAFETY HAMMERLESS 2ND MODEL .32, 3″ BARREL #161XXX, MADE C.1909.
+2) HIGH CONDITION NICKEL WITH MEDALLION PEARL GRIPS S&W SAFETY HAMMERLESS 2ND MODEL .32, 3″ BARREL #161XXX, MADE C.1909.
 The 2nd. model top break safety hammerless revolver was made from 1902-1909.
 Serial numbers ran from 91418 – 170000.
 Judging from that, I’d assume this one was probably made during the last year of the 2nd Mod. production.
 The Safety Hammerless was a popular design for pocket carry as it had no hammer to snag on clothing and the grip safety, “lemon squeezer,” feature made it very safe to carry without fear it might go off unintended.
 The only way this revolver could fire is if the revolver was firmly gripped which depressed the grip safety and then the trigger pulled.
 The .32 S&W cartridge wasn’t a powerhouse, but five quick shots double action could be formidable at close range.
 Because this revolver was easy to carry, many or even most were frequently carried in pockets or purses.
 Often they are now found in fairly worn condition.
 This example is particularly fine and comes with factory pearl grips with deep dish S&W medallions (pearl grips without medallions are almost always non-factory replacements).
 The full nickel finish is generally excellent with only some minor pin-prick freckling on a few very small areas of the cylinder and frame.
 The trigger guard and barrel catch retain fine factory blue.
 The grips are excellent and not chipped or cracked.
 The action on these is interesting as the double action pull initially revolves the cylinder and cocks the internal hammer.
 It then comes to a bit of a stop before a little extra pressure fires the revolver.
 This actually makes sighting for a deliberate shot very possible.
 Action is excellent and the bore shows good rifling and some scattered very surface corrosion or possibly lead that may brush out.
-A most handsome 115 year old Smith with all matching serial numbers and great pearls! $795.
+A most handsome 113 year old Smith with all matching serial numbers and great pearls! $795.

 3) UNUSUAL SHORT BARREL .32 S&W LONG CALIBER REGULATION POLICE REVOLVER WITH 3 1/4″ BARREL, #364XXX, MADE 1922-1923.
 Made from 1917-1941, the Regulation Police series was different from the typical .32 Hand Ejector series in that the back strap is cut back so that oversized grips could be fitted that cover the butt of the revolver for a better grip.
 They were offered in 3 1/4,” 4 1/4″ and 6″ barrel lengths.
 Most that I have seen are in the 4 1/4″ length with less in 6″ and almost none in 3 1/4.”
 The reason is fairly obvious, since the short barrel version would be used for concealment use, most people who wanted this length would buy the standard .32 Hand Ejector with small rounded grips.
 This revolver was intended for police use as well as field use, so again, the short barrel doesn’t make much sense with large grips.
 All numbers match on the frame (located on the front strap on this model as the butt is covered by the grips), cylinder, barrrel and inside the grips.
 It retains nearly all the blue with only some slight wear/freckling on the top strap edge etc. Barely a cylinder line and the front of the cylinder still shows about all the blue.
 The excellent grips have sharp checkering and are crisply stamped on the bottom with the 1917 patent markings.
 Exc. markings and exc. case colors on the hammer and trigger.
 Bright bore may have some minor scattered surface corrosion that may just clean out.
 Overall an excellent example of that superb between-the-world-wars hand fitted craftsmanship.
-A seldom seen short barrel variant. $895.
+A seldom seen short barrel variant. $795.

 SPRINGFIELD AND U.S. MILITARY FIREARMS (click text for photos)

-1) REMINGTON 1871 U.S. ARMY ROLLING BLOCK PISTOL, .50 CAL., MADE 1872-1888.
+1) REMINGTON 1871 U.S. ARMY ROLLING BLOCK PISTOL, .50 CAL., MADE 1872-1.
 Approximately 5,000 of these handsome pistols were made for the U.S. Government.
 The big question is WHY?
 They are beautiful and powerful single shot pistols, but during this time there were a number of big S&W and Colt revolvers that were issued and were more effective.
 Regardless, they are interesting and scarce.
 This example shows some fine case color on the left side of the frame and on the frame around the hammer/breechblock and upper trigger guard sides with the right side more mottled and faded.
 The barrel blue has aged to a soft, uncleaned dull blue/brown.
 Unaltered front sight.
 The receiver has the correct P and S government inspector stamp along with the usual Remington markings.
 The left side of the grip has a crisp inspector stamp.
 Grip and forend are fine and show only normal light handling.
 Tight action, fairly bright bore with fine rifling and some scattered surface roughness that may scrub out.
-Many of these were later gunsmith altered to target pistols, this one is all original and a fine example. $2200.
+Many of these were later gunsmith altered to target pistols, this one is all original and a fine example. $2150.

-5) RARE LATE FIRST MODEL 1873 SPRINGFIELD TRAPDOOR RIFLE, .45-70, #83XXX, MADE 1878.
+2) RARE LATE FIRST MODEL 1873 SPRINGFIELD TRAPDOOR RIFLE, .45-70, #83XXX, MADE 1878.
 This is a really interesting late First Model transition when the improvements were being made to the later 1877 Model.
 This one still has the early markings of the First Model on the lock plate and high arch breech block.
 Importantly, it also has the short comb/long wrist stock of the First Model.
 It also has the two click tumbler in the lock and the rear sight base is graduated to “4” on the side, yet has the 1877 ladder graduated to 1100 yards.
 The barrel retains fine deep blue while the lock, breech block and hammer show the corrrect black oil quenched case hardening.
 There is still fine blue on the trigger guard with only minor wear.
 The U.S. marked butt plate has a small rack number stamped behind the top screw behind the U.S. marking.
 Correct cleaning rod intact.
 Wood is generally excellent and solid with only an age crack coming foreard from the lock plate screws on the left side.
 Also very importantly, there is the oval “ESA” script stock cartouche without a date underneath the initials (The Model 1877 has the date, but not the earlier Model 1873).
 Action is crisp and the bore is generally fine+ to excellent with any roughness scattered and minor.
 This is a very fine,condition, unaltered early Indian Wars rifle.
-Very difficult to find like this. $1950.
+Very difficult to find like this. $1795.

 WINCHESTERS (click text for photos

-11) THREE HEAVY STEEL WINCHESTER MARKED TOOL ROOM “DIES” FOR THE MODEL 1895 MUSKET!
+14) THREE HEAVY STEEL WINCHESTER MARKED TOOL ROOM “DIES” FOR THE MODEL 1895 MUSKET!
 Really interesting and unusual Winchester items that somehow survived to the present.
 Given their weight, it is surprising they weren’t sold for scrap at some point when 1895 Muskets were no longer produced and these tools became obsolete.
 First is is an oblong eight sided piece marked “95 MUSKET” and “FRONT BAND” with a small etched measurement (?).
 With this is a corresponding “plunger” with stem/handle that fits perfectly in the milled center.
 It is marked along the stem in two lines on two sides, “MOD 95 MUSKET FRONT BAND” and “TEMPLET FOR MASTER GAGE” (yes gauge is misspelled).
 The polished flat bottom portion that fits into the milled section of the heavy gauge is stamped “MOD”.
 Next is a rectangular piece marked “MOD.
 95 MUSKET” over “FRONT BAND” over “1.875 = MOD” over some kind of very small circular etching.
 It comes with a perfectly machined unmarked “plug” that fits in the milled out section.
 Last is what I believe to be a butt plate die.
-It is a little difficult to read the stamping as there is some corrosion on this portion, but it can all be made read, “1895 BUTT PLATE MUSKET” over “B U S H ..225 = MOD.” then there is a circle with a “J” and a small numberwithin it and a small “s s”.
+It is a little difficult to read the stamping as there is some corrosion on this portion, but it can all be made read, “1895 BUTT PLATE MUSKET” over “B U S H ..225 = MOD.” then there is a circle with a “J” and a small number within it and a small “s s”.
 These are really great items for the specific 1895 collector or general Winchester enthusiast.
 The machining on these is amazing.
 The “plugs” or templets only go into the heavy gauges about 7/8 of the way before stopping and cannot be pushed all the way through.
 Perhaps a “go/no-go gauge arrangement.
 One-of-a-kind little collection that should remain together.
-For all three plus the two inserts/templets, $1600.
+For all three plus the two inserts/templets, $895.

-14) FIRST YEAR PRODUCTION SEMI-DELUXE MODEL 1907 .351 SELF-LOADING RIFLE, #7XXX, MADE 1907.
+15) FIRST YEAR PRODUCTION SEMI-DELUXE MODEL 1907 .351 SELF-LOADING RIFLE, #7XXX, MADE 1907.
 Fine blue on the barrel and receiver with only light edge wear and some bottom wear ahead of the magazine.
 Tang sight with small ivory bead front sight and blank filler in the rear dovetail.
 Worn checkering with excellent stock and forearm that may have been lightly gone over, yet still has tight wood to metal fit.
 Correct sling-eye studs and fine blue on the forend cap.
 Serated steel butt plate may be a replacement as it seems most of these I’ve seen have hard rubber butt plates.
 Matching numbers and exc. markings.
 Correctly marked magazine.
 Exc. mech. and bore.
-Scarce 107 year old auto. $1595.
+Scarce 107 year old auto. $1295.

 BILL GOODMAN, 280 W. KAGY BLVD.
 SUITE D #152, BOZEMAN, MONTANA 59715 TEL.
 (406) 587-3131 FAX (406) 219-3415 montanaraven@hotmail.com